Metaform/dcsa/content/en/requirements/dataplane.server_requirements.md

 play a significant role.

 > **Open question**: what ingest formats do we have to consider?
 Requirements were brought forward to support OPC UA
 > Nodeset files as well as ERP systems being the actual data source.
-Are there other formats such as CSV files?
+Are there other formats such as CSV/Excel files?
 JSON
 > files containing AAS-compliant submodel data?

 #### 1.3.2.1 Security, Authentication and Authorization